AleDenshi/comfy.guide/content/server/prosody.md

 ## Using your Server

 Once your server is set up, you just need an **XMPP client** to use your new and secure chat system.
-See the [XMPP client list](/client/xmpp) for a comprehensive list of clients and their features.